marinapapa/PigeonsCollectiveEscape/README.md

 # Collective Escape of Pigeons

-This repository contains code and data used in the project on patterns of collective escape in flocks of pigeons, currently submitted to _Proceeding of the Royal Society B_:
+This repository contains code and data used in the project on patterns of collective escape in flocks of pigeons:

 *Papadopoulou M, Hildenbrandt H, Sankey DWE, Portugal SJ, and Hemelrijk CK.
 "Collective escape of pigeons: splits and collective turns emerge from a single escape maneuver".
-Manuscript submitted for publication.*
+Submitted.*

 The code provided is open source, but we ask you to cite the above paper if you make use of it.